What is Legal Deposit?

 When you submit a physical publication , the first copy goes into the Alexander Turnbull Library, the national research and heritage collection.
 The second copy goes into our general collection, and is available through other libraries via interloan.

 Electronic deposits are archived to the National Digital Heritage Archive (NDHA), our long-term digital preservation system.

-If access to your publication is restricted, for example because it’s commercially available, it can only be viewed in the Katherine Mansfield Reading Room at the National Library in Wellington, by up to 3 people at once.
+If access to your publication is restricted, for example because it’s commercially available, it can only be accessed in the Katherine Mansfield Reading Room at the National Library in Wellington, by up to 3 people at once.

-If it is open access because it is openly available online or you've given permission, anyone can view the Legal Deposit copy via a link in our online catalogue.
+If it is open access because it is openly available online or you've given permission, anyone can access the Legal Deposit copy via a link in our online catalogue.
 We can also link to your website.

 The National Library has been entrusted by government to carry out the functions involved in the Legal Deposit process.
 The legislation supporting these functions is in Part 4 of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003.
 The Act is supported by 3 Requirement Notices.